K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 ## <div id='3'> 3.
 Description for Sample App including RabbitMQ Linkage

-This Sample App is deployed to PaaS-TA and can be used with RabbitMQ's service on Provision and Bind.
+This Sample App is deployed to K-PaaS AP and can be used with RabbitMQ's service on Provision and Bind.

 ### <div id='3.1'> 3.1.
 Service Broker Registration

 When the RabbitMQ service pack deployment is completed, you must first register the RabbitMQ service broker to use the service pack in the application.
-When registering a service broker, you must log in as a user who can register a service broker in PaaS-TA.
+When registering a service broker, you must log in as a user who can register a service broker in K-PaaS AP.

 - Check the list of service brokers.
 > $ cf service-brokers
 ```
 Getting service brokers as admin...

-name   url
 No service brokers found
 ```